MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 ## The vulnerability assessment and malware detection process

 Snapshots are taken of node host VM disks for scanning.
-The scan generates an OS and software inventory list which is reviewed to determine what software should be updated.
+The scan generates an OS and software inventory list which is reviewed to determine what software has vulnerabilities and detect installed malware.
 See the [Agentless scanning architecture description](./concept-agentless-data-collection.md#how-agentless-scanning-works) for details.

 ## Prerequisite - Enable agentless scanning for machines